jnpalmstrom/ChartMyFinance/README.md

 **Author(s):** Evan Plevinsky and Jack Palmstrom

-**Summary:** CS4518 Topic Proposal project and README file
+**Summary:** CS4518 Topic Proposal project focused on implementing hellocharts-android into a project

-Status: draft

 ## What's in the zip file?

-The zip files contains the finished code finished code for our project and a README.md file.
+The zip files contains the finished for our project, the starter code to complete our project, a brief demo on an AVD

 The finished code demonstrates the following: